DAY 1 - Overnight Flight to Europe.

 DAY 10 - SPAIN . .
 Costa del Sol.

 A day for relaxation!
 Walk the beach, swim in the Mediterranean, or linger over a plate of paella during an independent lunch.
-The airy boutiques on the charming avenidas and along the lively beachside boulevard are a shopper’s paradise, especially for Mallorca pearls, gold jewelry and Lladro figurines.
+The airy boutiques along the lively beachside boulevard are a shopper’s paradise, especially for Mallorca pearls, gold jewelry and Lladro figurines.
 For lunch and dinner, numerous sidewalk cafés offer traditional dishes from a wide selection of nationalities.
 For those who are eager to see more of the Andalusian countryside, your tour manager will offer an optional morning Malaga excursion (see page 49) and an optional evening Mijas & Country Dinner excursion.
 (Breakfast)

 DAY 11 - SPAIN . .
 Córdoba - Baeza.